-One alternative is the previously mentioned Clearpath servos, made in the USA by Teknik.
+An easy drop on replacement for steppers are the Clearpath servos, made in the USA by Teknik.
 These are great products, but something of a mixed bag.
 Starting with their good points, they use real optical encoders, with 12,800 PPR, and a max input command resolution of 6,400stp/rev, giving a step size on e.g. an 8mm leadscrew of 1.25microns (0.05 thou) - good enough for most, and as we have discussed, optical is clearly preferable to magnetic when it comes to encoders.
 There is a lower input resolution option, although this is just a software nerf, it uses the same encoder.
 Accuracy is listed as 0.03deg. which on the same 8mm lead screw comes out to 0.67microns / 0.026 thou, clearly better than many machines can hold.
 They are DC and integrated, which means you only need to send DC power and control signals to the motor, giving you much easier wiring and setup, however it also means you need a DC supply.
 In terms of support, I once reached out to Teknik to ask some questions about their product, and the difference between them and JMC was night and day, they couldn't have been more helpful.
 There is also auto-tuning, which looks extremely easy to use, and the control algorithms are an improvement on the standard PID - Teknik clearly know what they are doing.
 Downside, the torque curves (torque vs speed chart) of their standard priced models are quite dreadful for a servo - they were made as drop in replacement upgrades for steppers, and as such I presume they were designed for low speed, high power density.
 Of course if you dont need high speed, this isn't a problem.
 Also the 12,800 line encoders, while fine for many applications, are still a long way from those used by some other servo companies, where you can find AC servo's with up to 24 bit real optical encoders at a similar cost, or cheaper than the Clearpath when you count the addition of a DC supply.
 24 bit gives an incredible 16,777,216 lines, compared to 12,800, which doesn't just means more accuracy, it also means smoother movement and better command control, although again this may be overkill for many people.
-In terms of torque, while their torque to inertia ratio is excellent, if you want high torque you have to sacrifice max speed.
+In terms of torque, their torque to inertia ratio is very good, as high as pretty much any other servo system you will find, but if you want high torque you have to sacrifice max speed.
 For instance, I'll talk about Delta servos in a second, their B3 range 400W 24bit servo gives 4.45Nm / 637 oz-in of torque, flat up to 3300rpm, decreasing after that to a max speed of 6000rpm, and costing just $368.
 The comparable max torque motor from Clearpath is the 2331S model, which hits 620oz-in but can only manage 2520rpm, with a near linear drop off of torque against RPM, and costs $370 for the "enhanced" 6400 stp/rev input version.
 To get higher rpm in additional to this torque level you need to spend $655, which gets you to 4150rpm, though again torque decreases almost linearly up to that point, and the encoder is still only 12,800 lines.
 You need to move up to their AC servos to see higher encoder counts, still only 64,000 lines and they start at $928, which gives you massive peak torque but low RPM.

 If you've read this far, I'd love to hear your thoughts - have you used this or other Chinese servos?
 What was your experience?
 Do you have a preferred brand outside of China?
 Let me and other people know below!